Learn how to make a chain lariat necklace with just a few jewelry making SUPPLIES.

 - Large closed ring that is bigger than the bead

-Put the head pin through the bead and create an eye loop at the top.
-For reference, here is a video I made show you how to do this:
+- Put the head pin through the bead and create an eye loop at the top.
+Check out the instructions in this tutorial for reference or see the video below .

-Next, it’s time to add the bead to the chain.
+- Next, it’s time to add the bead to the chain.
 Open the tiny jump ring and string it through the eye loop that you just created.
-String the jump ring through the other end of the chain and close it up tight with the pliers.
+String the jump ring through the other end of the chain and close it up tight with the pliers and you're done!

 To wear the necklace, take the two ends of the necklace around your necklace and string the bead through the large ring.